 Stipends and Grants for Supplies

 - Student will receive a stipend of $4,000 and housing for the summer program is provided by the College at no cost.
-Students are expected to live in the provided housing.
+On-campus students are expected to live in the provided housing.

 - Faculty will receive a $1000 stipend/student for the summer, up to a maximum of $3000.
 Note that faculty with summer salary (through a research grant, for example) will not be eligible to receive a stipend.